load R package

 Details

 The two primary MS/MS acquisition types implemented in large scale MS-based proteomics have unique advantages and disadvantages.
-Traditional Data-Dependent Acquisition (DDA) methods favor specificity in MS/MS sampling over comprehensive proteome coverage.
-Small peptide isolation windows (<3 m/z) result in MS/MS spectra that contain fragmentation data from ideally only one peptide.
+Traditional data-dependent acquisition (DDA) methods favor specificity in MS/MS sampling over comprehensive proteome coverage.
+Small peptide isolation windows (< 3 m/z) result in MS/MS spectra that contain fragmentation data from ideally only one peptide.
 This specificity promotes clear peptide identifications but comes at the expense of added scan time.
 In DDA experiments, the number of peptides that can be selected for MS/MS is limited by instrument scan speeds and is therefore prioritized by highest peptide abundance.
 Low abundance peptides are sampled less frequently for MS/MS and this can result in variable peptide coverage and many missing protein data across large sample datasets.

-Data-Independent Acquisition (DIA) methods promote comprehensive peptide coverage over specificity by sampling many peptides for MS/MS simultaneously.
+Data-independent acquisition (DIA) methods promote comprehensive peptide coverage over specificity by sampling many peptides for MS/MS simultaneously.
 Sequential and large mass isolation windows (4-50 m/z) are used to isolate large numbers of peptides at once for concurrent MS/MS. This produces complicated fragmentation spectra, but these spectra contain data on every observable peptide.
 A major disadvantage with this type of acquisition is that DIA MS/MS spectra are incredibly complex and difficult to deconvolve.
 Powerful and relatively new software programs like Spectronaut are capable of successfully parsing out which fragment ions came from each co-fragmented peptide using custom libraries, machine learning algorithms, and precisely determined retention times or measured ion mobility data.
 Because all observable ions are sampled for MS/MS, DIA reduces missingness substantially compared to DDA, though not entirely.

 1. impute.min_local(): Replaces missing values with the lowest measured value for that protein in that condition.